pvh95/dl_reddit_meme/README.md

 $ sh main.sh
 ```
 It will install all the dependencies, create the virtual environment and run the scripts/programs that will be discussed in details in the next section.
+For more information about how scripts are deployed, consult the **main.sh** script.

 ## Methods